The AI Feedback Loop: How Machine Learning Shapes Your Content’s Future

 How should ecommerce marketers measure content in an AI-driven system?

 Ecommerce marketers should measure content by both engagement and revenue impact, not just traffic.
-Track metrics such as product page clicks, add-to-cart rate, revenue per session, assisted conversions, and repeat purchase behavior alongside top-of-funnel signals like organic reach and time on page.
-It also helps to segment by product category and customer stage so you can see which content drives discovery, consideration, or purchase intent.
+Track metrics such as product page clicks, add-to-cart rate, revenue per session, assisted conversions, and repeat purchase behaviour alongside top-of-funnel signals like organic reach and time on page.
+Segment by product category and customer stage so you can see which content drives discovery, consideration, or purchase intent.

 Can you write for machine learning without sounding mechanical?